Pavlfour/Tic-Tac-Toe-Minimax/README.md

-A demonstration from my console👇
+A demonstration from my console. 👇